DavidJamesAdam/internet-monitor/README.md

 # Monitor Internet Speeds With Python

-Use Python to monitor internet speeds and produce visualization using matplotlib.
+1. Use Python and the speedtest-cli to monitor internet speeds
+2. Produce visualization using matplotlib.

 ## Requirements